Multi-agent reinforcement learning: Applications

 Multi-agent reinforcement learning has been applied to a variety of use cases in science and industry:

 AI alignment

 Multi-agent reinforcement learning has been used in research into AI alignment.
 The relationship between the different agents in a MARL setting can be compared to the relationship between a human and an AI agent.
 Research efforts in the intersection of these two fields attempt to simulate possible conflicts between a human's intentions and an AI agent's actions, and then explore which variables could be changed to prevent these conflicts.

 Limitations

 There are some inherent difficulties about multi-agent deep reinforcement learning.
 The environment is not stationary anymore, thus the Markov property is violated: transitions and rewards do not only depend on the current state of an agent.

-Software

-There are various tools and frameworks for working with multi-agent reinforcement learning environments: